 Today I wanted us to start easy and just enjoy the morning at the resort.
 The resort provides a very nice covered indoor pool.
 It is huge.
 Feeling lazy and starting slow is not a bad thing.
 Often when traveling it means you enjoyed the day or night before.

-Branson has a charm about it and a feeling that tends to make me have fun but not over do it for some reason.
-Maybe it is not the area but my age, but I feel less motivated for trouble than I might be in Vegas, or Atlantic City as an example.
-Branson also feels more family friendly than Sin City (Las Vegas) or even many beach travel spots, or ski destinations.
+Branson has a charm about it and a feeling that tends to make me have fun but not overdo it for some reason.
+Maybe it is not the area but my age, but I feel less motivated for trouble than I might be in Vegas or Atlantic City for example.
+Branson also feels more family-friendly than Sin City (Las Vegas) or even many beach travel spots, or ski destinations.

 After a nice morning just swimming some, talking a lot, and generally spending some quality time, we wanted to shower, change and start the day even though it was already afternoon.

-After the show, we headed for dinner out.
-Since we had just enjoyed some music from the 50-60s, I thought it would be fun to eat at a 50s themed dinner.
+After the show, we headed for dinner.
+Since we had just enjoyed some music from the 50-the 60s, I thought it would be fun to eat at a 50s-themed dinner.
 We went to Mel’s Hard Luck Dinner, and it was great.
 They offer a traditional dinner menu, then tons of ice cream and dessert options.

 Day Three On The Water

-This theme park is very family friendly.
+This theme park is very family-friendly.
 It offers many rides for younger guests and great things to ride and see together as a family.
 To the moms that are reading this, take a look at the Silver Dollar City website and the rides and attractions section.
-It will give you a good feeling of what it available at this theme park.
+It will give you a good feeling of what is available at this theme park.

 This particular experience is likely best enjoyed by couples and if you can afford the $30 more per person, I would choose the Captain’s Club option for the better entrees on offer, and the better seating.

-While onboard, you will enjoy a 3 course meal and a show, as well as travel on the local lake on the paddlewheel boat.
+While onboard, you will enjoy a 3-course meal and a show, as well as travel on the local lake on the paddlewheel boat.
 The show is more of amusement or theme park level entertainment than some of the other shows in the area, but it was still a very fun time for myself and my guest.
-Now I live near the water, and grew up on the water.
-Someone who is more landlocked my enjoy this experience even more than we did.
+Now I live near the water and grew up on the water.
+Someone who is more landlocked may enjoy this experience even more than we did.

 If you want to enjoy great food, shows, and theme parks, visit Branson.
 Just make sure you book this resort through Tzort to save.